-- A. All town employees will participate in and contribute to Social Security. - B. All employees will be eligible to participate in the Town's retirement plan.
+- A. All town employees will participate in and contribute to Social Security. - B. All employees who do not choose to participate in MainePERS will be eligible to participate in the Town's matching 457K retirement plan.
 Full-time employees' contribution will be matched by the Town based on the following table: